 The kind of incision you need depends on your particular anatomy, health history, personal needs, and the device selected.

-Call the office of Paul H. Chung, MD, for penile implant consultation in Philadelphia, or Pennsylvania now.
+Call the office of Paul H. Chung, MD, for penile implant consultation in Philadelphia, Pennsylvania now.